Jeannette Piccard: Early life and education

 The Piccards taught at the University of Lausanne from 1919 to 1926.
 In 1926 they returned to the United States, where Jean Piccard taught organic chemistry at the Massachusetts Institute of Technology.
 The couple lived in Massachusetts, New Jersey, Delaware, and Pennsylvania before settling in Minneapolis in 1936 when Jean Piccard joined the faculty of the University of Minnesota.
-She received a doctorate in education from the University of Minnesota in 1942, and a certificate of study from the General Theological Seminary in 1973.
+Jeanette Piccard received a doctorate in education from the University of Minnesota in 1942, and a certificate of study from the General Theological Seminary in 1973.

 Gilruth made a point of describing Piccard in his oral history.
 He said, "She was very bright, had her own doctor's degree, and was at least half of the brains of that family, technical as well as otherwise. ...
 She was always in the room when he was lecturing or otherwise, almost always.
 She was something.
 She was good."
 David DeVorkin, curator of the Smithsonian National Air and Space Museum, wrote a history of manned scientific ballooning.
 In DeVorkin's view, the Piccards' "entrepreneurship and subsequent success" in ballooning was due to "their enormous persistence ... and considerable confidence, pluck, and luck".